austinhouck/deep-learning-final-project-sp25/README.md

 ## Re-implementation Details
 We implement two watermarking schemes: hard red-list and soft red-list watermarking.
 Both watermarking schemes randomly divide the next word's logits into a red and green list using the previous token as the seed.
 Hard red-list watermarking bans the use red tokens, while soft red-list watermarking adds $\delta$ to the logits in the green list.
 The green list size is based on $\gamma$.

-We used the `c4` dataset and the `OPT-1.3b` model during our experiments.
+We used the `c4` dataset and the `OPT-1.3B` model during our experiments.
 One challenge we faced was the model seemed to repeat itself at times, but we believe this is due to the small size of the model.

 ## Reproduction Steps
-To run the code, we reccommend uploading `code/notebook.ipynb` to Google Collab and using the free T4 GPU.
+To run the code, we reccommend uploading `code/notebook.ipynb` to Google Colab and using the free T4 GPU.
 Running the code without a GPU will take a long time.

-After uploading the file to Google Collab, run each cell in order to reproduce results.
+After uploading the file to Google Colab, run each cell in order to reproduce results.

-Following libraries are used in the notebook. `code/notebook.ipynb` includes an install cell to install necessary requirements on Google Collab:
+Following libraries are used in the notebook. `code/notebook.ipynb` includes an install cell to install necessary requirements on Google Colab:
 - `datasets`
 - `torch`
 - `transformers`